quasar098/text-format-wizard/README.md

 - save recipe in localstorage
 - fix calculate being not defined in custom JS function (by nonobvious method)
 - example video of solving cyberskyline log analysis
+- only bundle necessary functions when custom JS
 - settings page
 - module lazy loading
 - ctrl-f to find in text